ash-roof/archnite/README.md

 # archnite

-archnite is a full stack web app to help users of both Arch Linux and Arch-based distros quickly generate package install commands for their favorite packages from the Arch official repos as well as the AUR using pacman or your preferred AUR helper.
+archnite is public API for Arch Linux and AUR packages with an accompanying client for browsing packages and generating long package install commands.

 ## Table of Contents